crnicholson/StratoSoar-MK2/README.md

 And these entities:

-- New England Sci-Tech (NEST) for providing a makerspace to work, funding, and hosting NEWBS.
+- New England Sci-Tech (NEST) for providing a maker space to work, funding, and hosting NEWBS.

-- New England Weather Balloon Society (NEWBS) for expertise and the opportunity.
+- New England Weather Balloon Society (NEWBS) for expertise and the opportunity

-And of course, I can't forget to thank all the individuals volunteering time developing such things as the Arduino core, Arduino libraries, KiCAD, and many other opensource tools.

-Last but not least, thanks to all the people who helped indirectly on websites such as Stack Exchange, Stack Overflow, and NEWBS Discord server, to name a few.

-## Affiliate Programs
+## Affiliate Programs and Projects

-## Sponsors
+- **LittleLoRa** - This is my high altitude tracking system designed to play in with my glider.
+It is still in development.
+- **NEWBS** - Max and Seth Kendall of NEWBS, or New England Weather Balloon Society, are helping me launch my project from a balloon.
+They are dedicated to helping people in New England launch weather balloons.
+- **New England Sci-Tech** - Bob Phinney of NEST is hosting NEWBS.
+NEST is a great maker space.
+If you are in the Greater Boston Area, go check them out!
+- **StratoScience** - This is the official class that I'm in helping me launch my project.
+This is a high altitude engineering class for teens.
+Check them out if your are in the Greater Boston area!

 ## Still Have Questions?

 Do you have any questions?
 Are the docs incomplete and you want to ask anything?
-Do you just want to say hi?
+Do you just want to say hi (or how cool my project is!)?

 Reach out to me at [charlienicholsonr@gmail.com](mailto:charlienicholsonr@gmail.com).